AQ-MedAI/PRGB/README.md

   - Used for multiple evaluations to get average scores
   - Recommended values: 1-5 times
 - `--shuffle`: Whether to shuffle data (default: True)
-  - Controls whether to randomly shuffle evaluation data order
+  - Controls whether to randomly shuffle the evaluation data order
   - Helps reduce order bias

 ##### Output Configuration Parameters

 - `--output-path`: Output directory (default: ./results)
-  - Path to save evaluation results and score files
+  - Path to save evaluation results and score files.
-  - Will automatically create directory if it doesn't exist
+  - Will automatically create a directory if it doesn't exist.

 ##### Evaluation Parameters